-17. COVID-19 Pandemic
+16. COVID-19 Pandemic

-In March 2020, the World Health Organization declared a global pandemic related to COVID-19.
-As a result, and for the future benefit of the Corporation, we modified our operating platform to continue to meet the strong demand for our services.
-These changes included improving our virtual systems to offer a no-contact rental process, installation of plexiglass partitions and limiting the number of customers in our offices to one at a time.
-Our teams are fully employed and customers are able to safely store and access their valuables.
-We continue to be extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional customer and community service.
+Since the commencement of the pandemic and for the future benefit of the Corporation, we modified our operating platform to continue to meet the strong demand for our services.
+These changes included improving our virtual systems to offer a no-contact rental processes, installation of plexiglass partitions and limiting the number of customers in our offices to one at a time.
+Our teams are fully employed and clients are able to safely store and access their valuables.
+We continue to be extremely proud of our team for continuing to adapt to new processes and for being committed to providing exceptional client and community service.

-As fiscal 2020 progressed, we experienced a significant increase in leads and rentals which has resulted in higher occupancies and rental rates across the portfolio.
-These positive trends resulted in the Corporation achieving strong revenue growth.
-While customers may be further impacted, including through unemployment, the Corporation has experienced no meaningful increases in accounts receivable.
+To date in fiscal 2021, we continue to experience a significant increase in leads and rentals which has resulted in higher occupancies and rental rates across our portfolio.
+These positive trends resulted in the Corporation achieving strong same store revenue and NOI growth.
+While clients may be further impacted, including through unemployment, the Corporation has experienced no meaningful increases in accounts receivable.